 The SieveSerial.hj file contains a sequential version of the Sieve of Eratosthenes algorithm for generating prime numbers.
-You already studied a similar example in Lab-1.
+You already studied a similar example in Lab 1.
 For this section, your assignment is to convert the sequential program in SieveSerial.hj for computing π to an actor-based parallel program in Sieve.hj (say), and to evaluate the performance of the serial and parallel versions on a Sugar compute node (using the "-places 1:8" option for the parallel version).

-The basic idea is to create multiple stages of the pipeline that forward a candidate to the next stage only if the stage determines the candidate is locally prime.
+The basic idea is to create multiple stages of the pipeline that forward a candidate prime number to the next stage only if the stage determines the candidate is locally prime.
 When the candidate reaches the end of the pipeline, the pipeline may need to be extended.
-Thus, this is also an example of a dynamic pipeline where the number of stages are not necessarily known in advance.
+Thus, this is also an example of a dynamic pipeline where the number of stages is not necessarily known in advance.
 A simple diagrammatic explanation of how the pipeline would work is available at http://golang.org/doc/sieve.gif.
-Note that to achieve performance, you may need to increase the amount of work done in each stage by having it store and process multiple prime numbers
+Note that to reduce the relative overhead, you will need to increase the amount of work done in each stage by having it store and process multiple prime numbers as a batch.